simpeg-research/iris-mt-source-2022/README.md

 ## Summary

-This repository contains the notebooks and tutorial resources for the Magnetotelluric (MT) Instrumentation and Data Processing Short Course - through Day2-Day4:
+This repository contains the notebooks and tutorial resources for the Magnetotelluric (MT) Instrumentation and Data Processing Short Course - through Day 2-Day 4:

-- Day2: MT Data, Data Formats, Software, & Data Processing
+- Day 2: MT Data, Data Formats, Software, & Data Processing
-- Day3: MT Dataset Explorations
+- Day 3: MT Dataset Explorations
-- Day4: MT inversions and Earth Models.
+- Day 4: MT inversions and Earth Models.

 This set of tutorials focus on providing hands-on examples of downloading, processing, visualzing, and inverting MT data.